sarahmonster/hire-sarah/pages/hanno.md

 whyyou: |

  It may sound a bit idealistic, but I'm a big believer in the **power of technology as a tool to improve people's lives**.
-Healthcare is a market that hasn't really seen the sorts of innovations that other, more youth-catering markets like taxis and magical juicers have, but I'm really interested in exploring the ways the industry can be disrupted in order to help make for a more equitable world.
+Healthcare is a market that often isn't as appealing to people working in technology as taxis and magical juicers, and I think that's a shame.
+There's a huge opportunity here to innovate in ways that will help make for a more equitable world.

- I also love your commitment to transparency and openness—with my experience in open source, I deeply care about keeping things open and accessible.
+ I also love your commitment to **transparency and openness**—with my experience in open source, I deeply care about keeping things open and accessible.
 Having worked remotely for the last 10+ years, I love that you're remote-first.
 And finally, I like that you're a small team but work on a lot of different projects.
 I'm happiest when I'm able to contribute a lot and develop a lot of different skills.

  In short: I think we'd make a great fit!